SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 * `max_file_size` - int.
 Max file size, bytes, no more than 16 Mb.
 * `min_file_size` - int.
 Minimum file size, bytes.
-* `allowed_extensions` - array of string enum.
+* `allowed_extensions` - [enum](../../../getting-started.md#data-types) array.
 List of allowed file extensions, up to 16 items, cannot be empty, but can be null, which means "no extension limits".

 ##### value object: